 Caring For Little Smiles-When should the first dental visit take place?

 When should your little one’s first dental visit take place?
 Between 6 mths and 1 year of age when those pearly whites start to come in.
 I am a mom and a dental hygienist.
 My kids health and well being comes first always.
-Poor oral health contributes to poor systemic health, poor sleep and can affect your child’s development.
-I’m very passionate about helping my kids and my clients prevent tooth decay.
-There are enough things out there that we can’t prevent.
-And being a mama does not innately give us the knowledge we need to help our kids prevent cavities.
+Poor oral health contributes to poor systemic health, poor sleep, poor digestion and can affect your child’s development.
+I’m very passionate about helping my kids and Embrace Dental Hygiene clients prevent tooth decay.
+Earlier visits are proven to reduce childhood decay.
 Dental professionals will guide, coach and teach you to promote your child’s best health.
 The Canadian Dental Association , the American Dental Association, the Canadian Dental Hygiene Association all agree introduction before the 1st birthday is best.
-I want to help you establish those healthy habits as early as possible and prevent cavities for life.
+We will help you establish those healthy habits as early as possible and prevent cavities for life.

 Call now to schedule a visit for your little one 519-736-1100 or email firstname.lastname@example.org.

 Click here to read my top 10 tips for cavity free kids.